RADAR-base/ManagementPortal/README.md

 keytool -genkey -alias selfsigned -keyalg RSA -keystore src/main/resources/config/keystore.jks -keysize 4048 -storepass radarbase
 ```

-To add a new client to this API, add it to `src/main/resources/config/oauth_client_details.csv`.
+To add a new client to this API, add it to `changelogs/config/liquibase/oauth_client_details.csv`.
+If your client is supposed to work with the 'Pair app' feature, you need to set a key in it's
+`additional_information` map called `dynamic_registration` to `true`.
+See the aRMT and pRMT
+clients for an example.

 ## Development